0xProject/0x-monorepo/CONTRIBUTING.md

 ### Development Tooling

-We strongly recommend you use the [VSCode](https://code.visualstudio.com/) text editor since most of our code is written in Typescript and it offers amazing support for the language.
+We strongly recommend you use the [VSCode](https://code.visualstudio.com/) text editor since most of our code is written in TypeScript and it offers amazing support for the language.

 #### Linter